Best dropper posts 2023 – drop your saddle and descend with confidence

 Magura was the first company to launch a wireless dropper post in 2016 and has since updated the Vyron dropper, giving it a quicker response time and return.

-The post is easily adjustable, switching from either 175mm to 150mm or 125mm to 100mm by swapping out the immersion tube bottom.
+The posts travel is easily adjustable, switching from either 175mm to 150mm or 125mm to 100mm by swapping out the immersion tube bottom.

-The latest version of the post opts for replaceable batteries in the remote and post, the remote takes a CR2032 battery and the post uses CR2.
+The latest version of the post opts for replaceable batteries in the remote and post – the remote takes a CR2032 battery and the post uses CR2.
 The switch to batteries allows for better weather sealing and the Vyron MDS-V3 has an IP-67 rating.
-On a full charge Magura state that you should expect a year's worth of use before the battery in the post runs out, although this depends on how much your ride
+On a full charge, Magura states that you should expect a year's worth of use before the battery in the post runs out, although this depends on how much you ride.

 Fox Transfer Factory dropper post

-A perfect match if your also running Fox suspension (Image credit: Fox Racing)
+A perfect match if you're also running Fox suspension (Image credit: Fox Racing)

 Fox Transfer Factory